Understanding Tenants in Common Agreements and the Pitfalls of Partition

 How GLO Can Help

-Whether you are contemplating a new co-ownership venture, have recently inherited property with others, or are already in an existing co-ownership arrangement that needs formalization, GLO can assist.
-We meticulously draft Tenants in Common Agreements that clearly define each co-owner's percentage of ownership, outline financial responsibilities for expenses and improvements, and establish fair and efficient procedures for decision-making regarding the property.
-Crucially, we incorporate comprehensive exit plans, including buyout options, rights of first refusal, and clear terms for dissolving co-ownership, thereby helping you avoid the costly and emotionally taxing process of a partition lawsuit.
-If you are already facing challenges in a co-ownership situation, GLO can also strategize with you to find a fair and efficient resolution, leveraging our expertise to mediate disputes and protect your property equity.
-By working with GLO, you gain the clarity, protection, and peace of mind necessary to make your co-ownership experience a success.
+At GLO, our experienced Colorado real estate attorneys specialize in drafting tailored agreements to suit the unique conditions of your co-ownership arrangement.
+If you're considering initiating a new co-ownership, have inherited property with others, or are already in a co-ownership that should be formalized, GLO can assist.
+We thoughtfully prepare Tenants in Common Agreements that clearly establish each owner's percentage of ownership, define financial responsibilities for expenses and improvements, and provide equitable methods for making decisions regarding the property.
+Significantly, we build in comprehensive exit strategies, such as buyout provisions, rights of first refusal, and well-defined guidelines for terminating co-ownership, saving you the costly and distressing experience of a partition lawsuit.
+If you're experiencing difficulties in a co-ownership arrangement, GLO can also assist you in achieving an equitable and efficient resolution, using our expertise to resolve disagreements and preserve your property value.
+With GLO, you receive the clarity, protection, and peace of mind essential to making your co-ownership experience a success.
+To learn more about how GLO can help visit, Tenants in common/co-habitation agreements and Partition Buyout Agreements.

 Please fill out an Intake Form to inquire about working with GLO.